Putin watches Russian war games amid Ukraine tensions

-KIRILLOVSKY TRAINING GROUND, Russia P resident Vladimir Putin on Monday watched Russian tanks and armoured vehicles trundle across a training ground in the north-west of the country, as Moscow flexed its muscle in a geo-political face-off with the West over Ukraine.
+KIRILLOVSKY TRAINING GROUND, Russia, March 3 (Reuters) - P resident Vladimir Putin on Monday watched Russian tanks and armoured vehicles trundle across a training ground in the north-west of the country, as Moscow flexed its muscle in a geo-political face-off with the West over Ukraine.

 Accompanied by his Defence Minister Sergei Shoigu, Putin flew by helicopter to the Kirillovsky training ground outside Vyborg, a town on Russia's border with Finland.